poezio/slixmpp/docs/create_plugin.rst

 .. _create-plugin:

-Creating a SleekXMPP Plugin
+Creating a Slixmpp Plugin
 ===========================

-One of the goals of SleekXMPP is to provide support for every draft or final XMPP extension (`XEP <http://xmpp.org/extensions/>`_).
-To do this, SleekXMPP has a plugin mechanism for adding the functionalities required by each XEP.
+One of the goals of Slixmpp is to provide support for every draft or final XMPP extension (`XEP <http://xmpp.org/extensions/>`_).
+To do this, Slixmpp has a plugin mechanism for adding the functionalities required by each XEP.
 But even though plugins were made to quickly implement and prototype the official XMPP extensions, there is no reason you can't create your own plugin to implement